-Objective: To provide effective management of new and existing transportation facilities through use of travel demand reduction and operational management strategies.
+Objective: To manage overall traffic congestion in the region, and assist in the implementation of the CMS Plan.
+To provide effective management of new and existing transportation facilities through use of travel demand reduction and operational management strategies.
 Encourage bicycle and pedestrian and transit modes as appropriate.
 Pursue continued development of the Intelligent Transportation System (ITS) and strategies to reduce Single Occupancy Vehicle (SOV) travel.
 Come up with ways to effectively advocate and manage congestion overall, through adding capacity to highways, transit, freight, travel demand management program encouragement, and bicycle and pedestrian facilities, and manage congestion for better air quality.

 Previous Work: MPO staff and a consultant did work related to the 2040 LRTP update to compare travel demand model outputs to Congestion Management System Plan projects.
+Consultant did work updating and completing the 2023-2027 Congestion Management Plan.

-Travel demand model congestion levels for 2010 and 2040 were reviewed and analyzed.
-Data and maps have been transferred into GIS.
-MPO staff has worked with City of Montgomery Traffic Engineering and City Information Technology Departments and Montgomery Area Transit System (MATS) to implement and develop the current and future ITS infrastructure and actual improvements.
+Travel demand model congestion levels for 2020 and 2045 were reviewed and analyzed.
+Data and maps have been transferred into GIS for the congestion management plan update.
+MPO staff has worked with City of Montgomery Traffic Engineering and City Information Technology Departments and The M Public Transit System to implement and develop future ITS infrastructure and improvements.